Reuben-Davison/Reuben-Davison/README.md

 <hr>

-- 🔭 I’m currently building and looking for collaborators with [<b> Company Finder </b>](https://github.com/Reuben-Davison/company_finder) A passion project to help Turing graduates find and filter through companies that have hired other graduates
+- 🔭 I’m currently building and looking for collaborators with [<b> Hire Me </b>](https://github.com/Reuben-Davison/hire_me) A passion project to help Turing graduates find and filter through companies that have hired other graduates

-- 🌱 I’m currently learning **Python and Django**
+- 🌱 I’m currently learning **TailwindCss and Hotwire**

 - 🎉 I am a recent graduate from [Turing School of Software and Design](https://terminal.turing.edu/alumni/1292-reuben-davison)